1/39

 Using more targeted approaches to select more targeted patient populations: genome studies

 The case of COVID 19- how can the process be speeded up?
+What is the process?

-Standard protocol of developing a vaccine takes 10 years
+Standard protocol of developing a vaccine takes 10 years and $500 million

-Answer : Finance and parallel infrastructure development
+Answer: Finance and parallel infrastructure development

-By doing steps simultaneously will dramatically reduce time
+Doing steps simultaneously dramatically reduces time

 A fantastic success story for science and should make us better prepared for pandemics in the future